Energy-based, geometric, and compositional formulation of fluid and plasma models: Ideal fluid model

 \section{Ideal fluid model}

 In this section, we implement an EPHS model of an ideal compressible fluid, whose spatial domain is a three-dimensional Riemannian manifold $(\cZ, \, g)$ with boundary $\partial \cZ$, see~\cref{sec:geometry}.
+We note that the fluid models in this and the next section can also be used if the spatial domain is one- or two-dimensional.
+Regarding the equations, nothing changes, except that in the two-dimensional case a few minus signs need to be added in certain places, see~\onlinecite{2022LohmayerLeyendecker2}.
 Similar to the port-Hamiltonian ideal fluid model in~\onlinecite{ 2021RashadCalifanoSchullerStramigioli1, 2021RashadCalifanoSchullerStramigioli2}, we view the model as being decomposed into a kinetic energy system and an internal energy system, see~\cref{fig:if_expanded}.
 The interconnection pattern is redrawn in~\cref{fig:if}, using a syntactic sugar called multiports.
-This means that multiple ports with a common prefix are drawn as a single connection in order to simplify the graphical representation of the interconnection pattern.
-The representation using multiports implies that ports with the same name are connected.
+This means that multiple ports with a common prefix are drawn as a single connection.
+The simplified graphical representation implies that ports with the same name are connected.
+We note that this does not change the mathematical content of an interconnection pattern, as defined in~\onlinecite{2024LohmayerLynchLeyendecker}.